redsanket/spark/external/storm/guide/troubleshooting/index.rst

        end
        c
 #.
 This should help you get stack trace for non-heap stacktraces.
 #.
-The gdb hookup can pause the process causing heatbeat miss and supervisor killing
+The gdb hookup can pause the process causing heartbeat miss and supervisor killing
    that processes.
 You may have to stop supervisor in order to avoid worker process getting killed.

 Profiling with YourKit